 I’ll admit, this one is still a work in progress, but I realized towards the end of 2019 how important it is to my continued happiness.
 We live in a world where real life communities blur with online ones, where the lines of professional and personal are no longer easily discernible, where being a wife, mother, executive, and friend comes with a complex cloud of unsolicited advice, socially constructed rules, and a hefty dose of judgment.
 It is terribly difficult these days to wear the proverbial tinfoil hat and keep the mind control at bay.

 That being said, I firmly believe in taking constructive feedback from a trusted group who will candidly tell you what’s up.
 To me, that is all about self improvement.
 But when external opinions hinder your ability to move forward or value yourself, then it becomes imperative to start tackling it.
-When it comes to other people’s opinions I have learned four main mantras:
+When it comes to other people’s opinions I have learned five main mantras:

 - Most people are too wrapped up in their own lives to think about me.